San Diego Film Critics Society Awards 2024

 The 29th San Diego Film Critics Society Awards were announced on December 9, 2024.

-The nominations were announced on December 6, 2024, with Dune: Part Two, directed by Denis Villeneuve, leading the nominations with twelve, followed by Conclave and Wicked with nine each, and Sing Sing with eight.
+The nominations were announced on December 6, 2024, with the epic science fiction film Dune: Part Two leading the nominations with twelve, followed by Conclave and Wicked with nine each.
+Sing Sing and Wicked won the most awards with three wins each, with the former winning Best Picture.